-Outages occur for a wide range of reasons, but a new global survey of 1,287 IT and security professionals working in small-to-medium businesses (SMBs) published by Kaseya, a provider of a platform for delivering managed services, shows how closely linked backup and security are becoming.
+Outages occur for a wide range of reasons, but a 2018 global survey of 1,287 IT and security professionals shows how closely linked backup and security are becoming.

 That compares to 54 percent citing overall security in 2018, followed by reducing IT costs at 31 percent.

-That focus on security and data protection exists even though 65 percent of respondents have not experienced a single security breach in the past 5 years.
-Among the 35 percent that have experienced a security breach, only 12 percent having experienced a security breach in the past year.
+That focus on security and data protection exists even though 65 percent of respondents had not experienced a single security breach in the prior 5 years.
+Among the 35 percent that had experienced a security breach, only 12 percent had experienced a security breach in the prior year.